wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## ATTENTION

 - ‼️ Thanks to [darkal](https://github.com/darkal) and his [config](https://github.com/darkal/Hackintosh-Thinkpad-X1-Extreme), battery drain in hibernation has been solved.
-See [Release 10.14.6 v1.0](https://github.com/flymin/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v10.14.6.1.0)
   - I added my AppleALC and CPUFriend (to enable better turbo boost).
   - Report from Activity Monitor told me that battery can support  4~5 hours' using
+  - [2019.08.19] I made my own DSDT patch, which is a little different.
+See [Release 10.14.6 v1.1](https://github.com/flymin/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v10.14.6.1.1)
 - This repo basically is a fork repo of [Errrneist's repo](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme), except for some little change to compatible with my machine, which has different hardwares.

 I will make effort to try every release and make modification if encounter with problems.